altogic/altogic-js/README.md

 ### Document storage

-This module allows you manage your app's cloud storage buckets and files.
-You store your files, documents, images etc. under buckets, which are the basic containers that hold your application data.
+This module allows you to manage your app's cloud storage buckets and files.
+You store your files, documents, images, etc. under buckets, which are the basic containers that hold your application data.
 You typically create a bucket and upload files/objects to this bucket.

 #### **Create a bucket:**